seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 to `3.2x` (100 point).
 The testing will be conducted on seas lab servers.
 You will get extra point for speedup above `3.2x`.
 Also, your implementation should generate correct result to receive any points.

+NOTE: For this lab, the evaluation will be conducted on the server `lnxsrv07.seas.ucla.edu`, NOT `cs33.seas.ucla.edu`!
+Just change the server host name before logging in.

 ## Hint